-Often times, investors should pay closest attention to the current account as a percentage of GDP, since it shows the current account number relative to overall economic output.
-Trade balances should also be balanced by an equal dollar amount of foreign direct investment in order to maintain global purchasing power.
+Often, investors should pay the closest attention to the current account as a percentage of GDP, since it shows the current account number relative to overall economic output.
+Trade balances should also be balanced by an equal dollar amount of foreign direct investment to maintain global purchasing power.
 If the current account deficit rises as a percentage of GDP and FDI doesn’t balance out the different, a country could be headed for trouble.

 The Bottom Line

 Trade deficits and surpluses play a key role in global markets.
 This is particularly true in emerging markets, and in countries whose economies are highly driven by exports.
 As you invest, you should be mindful of the risks associated with both persistent trade deficits and narrowing trade surpluses, which can reduce global purchasing power and lead to higher political risks, respectively.
 It's also important to keep in mind that trade deficits and surpluses don't matter as much in developed countries where it accounts for a small fraction of GDP.